 HOW TO GET THERE:

 Pamukkale is around 18 km north of Denizli.
 Minibuses depart every 15-20 mins from gate 76 at the lower level of Denizli’s otogar (bus station).
-For no more than 5TL, these will take you all the way up to the north entrance of the plateau.
+For 5TL, they’ll take you all the way up to the north entrance of the plateau.
 Just be sure to tell the driver that you’d like to go to Örenyeri Kuzey Giriş (ur-REHN-yeh-ree koo-ZEY gee-reesh), which means “archeological site north entrance”.
 Alternatively, you can get off earlier on the main street (below the central mosque in Pamukkale) and enter the plateau through the Pamukkale Town Entrance.